About Pancreatic Cancer

 Risk Factors for Pancreatic Cancer

-African Americans have been identified as at a slightly higher risk of developing pancreatic cancer than whites, and men are slightly more likely to develop pancreatic cancer than women.
+Certain people are at greater risk of developing pancreatic cancer. and men are slightly more likely to develop pancreatic cancer than women.

 Other common risk factors for pancreatic cancer include:

-- Family history of genetic syndromes that can increase cancer risk, including a BRCA1 or BRCA2 gene mutation, Lynch syndrome, and familial atypical mole-malignant melanoma (FAMMM) syndrome
+- Family history: Pancreatic cancer is more common in people with a family history of the condition or of genetic syndromes that can increase cancer risk, including a BRCA1 or BRCA2 gene mutation, Lynch syndrome, and familial atypical mole-malignant melanoma (FAMMM) syndrome.
+Additionally, African Americans have been identified as at a slightly higher risk of developing pancreatic cancer than other groups.

-- A history of cysts or other benign tumors that have formed in the pancreas, some can be precursors to pancreatic cancer
+- Health history: Cysts or other benign tumors that have formed in the pancreas can be precursors to pancreatic cancer.
+A history of diabetes and chronic inflammation of the pancreas (pancreatitis) can also lead to the condition.

 Treating Pancreatic Cancer at UT Health Austin